8 Challenges in Handling Digital Evidence and How to Solve Them

 Additionally, for maximum protection against cyber-attacks, deploying a digital evidence management system on-premises is the best choice.

-Digital evidence now exists in multiple formats ingested from different devices like CCTV, body cams, drone cams, home security cameras etc. For agencies, the problem is that the volume of digital evidence is increasing at an exponential rate.
+Digital evidence now exists in multiple formats ingested from different devices, such as CCTV, body cams, drone cams, and home security cameras.
+For agencies, the problem is that the volume of digital evidence is increasing exponentially.

 Digital devices do not have enough storage space to retain all kinds of digital evidence.
 Moreover, it is impossible to manually sift through all the evidence in different devices and file types to find useful insights.